Robert College: Istanbul Gençlik Forumu (IGF)

 Istanbul Gençlik Forumu is a national conference where representatives from over 30 high schools from different regions come together to discuss issues regarding the future of Turkey.
 In 2008, the fifth IGF welcomed over 250 participants.
 Discussions about international affairs are held in Turkish and each committee is responsible for writing a resolution.
 Then, at the General Assembly, each resolution is discussed and voted on.
 It is also the National Selection Conference of EYP Turkey, which is also recognized by the international office of European Youth Parliament.
 The conference is held annually and is organized by the Robert College European Youth Club.

 Turkish Theater Festival (TIFES)

 Organized by the Robert College Theater Club, TIFES is one of the major theatrical events at high school level in Turkey.
 The festival takes place in Robert College campus during the first week of June.
 Numerous plays are put on stage during the week in Suna Kıraç Hall and famous actors, actresses and playwrights give talks on topics related to theatrical arts.

 Junior Achievement Robert College Conference (JARC)

 Robert College Junior Achievement Club is hosting this event.
-About 300 Junior Achievement students from all over Turkey meet each other and share their experiences with others and famous entrepreneurs and artists related to the topics like Risk (2010), Alternative Careers (2009), Creating a Brand (2008).
-The entertaining workshop about these topics is a didacting icebreaking activity to strengthen the relationship between Junior Achievement students.
-The nearest conference is in April 2011.
+About 300 Junior Achievement students from all over Turkey meet each other and share their experiences with others and entrepreneurs and artists related to the topics like Risk (2010), Alternative Careers (2009), Creating a Brand (2008).